Routine, examined

 What happens between shower and shirt

-The overlooked minute after washing and before dressing is where underarm skin, fabric, residue, sweat, and scent choices all meet.
+The minute between rinsing clean and getting dressed shapes underarm care.
+Clean skin, fabric, residue, sweat, and scent choices all meet there.

 The window matters

-After washing and before dressing, underarm care can stay a rinse-off step instead of becoming a leave-on layer.
+After washing and before dressing, underarm care can stay in the shower instead of becoming a leave-on layer.

 Fabric gets a vote